TH-57 Sea Ranger

 The TH-57 Sea Ranger is a derivative of the commercial Bell Jet Ranger 206.
 Although primarily used for training, these aircraft are also used for photo, chase and utility missions.

 The JetRanger was initially designed to compete in a U.S. Army light observation helicopter competition.
 Bell lost that competition but the 206 was commercially successful.
 The TH-57 Sea Ranger provides advanced instrument flight rules (IFR) training to several hundred aviation students a year at Naval Air Station Whiting Field in Milton, Florida.
-TH-57 sundown will begin in fiscal 2022, and concludes in the fiscal 2024 timeframe.
+TH-57 sundown began in fiscal year 2023 and concludes in fiscal year 2025.
 It's replacement is the TH-73A.

 Contractor: Bell Helicopter Textron